 The great majority of the 60 helical ascent flights conducted for this study occurred during periods when the synoptic-scale forcing was weak, absent of nearby frontal zones that could quickly change the PBL wind profile.
-Thus, conditions during the bal-

-25 loon launch should be similar to conditions during SMARTSonde flights, provided the two times are within a few hours of each other.
+Thus, conditions during the balloon launch should be similar to conditions during SMARTSonde flights, provided the two times are within a few hours of each other.
 Hence, it is reasonable to make direct comparisons between rawinsonde and SMARTSonde observations.

 Shown in Fig. 5 are four typical wind profiles calculated using the three methods mentioned above.
 They are compared with observations from the Norman sounding (OUN) and the NWC Mesonet station.
 Note that the rawinsonde data are for the official launch time, 00:00 UTC, for all of the cases shown.
 However, the sondes are usually observed being launched earlier, at 23:00 UTC.
-Figure 5a depicts an event on 12 February 2010 when there was a poticeable wind direction shift from southerly to westerly between
+Figure 5a depicts an event on 12 February 2010 when there was a noticeable wind direction shift from southerly to westerly between 300-500 m a.g.l.

-- when there was a noticeable wind direction shift from southerly to westerly between 300-500 m above ground level (a.g.l.).
 Based on the 925 mb map and soundings (not shown), this wind shift was associated with an elevated mixed layer moving over the cooler air near the surface.
-All of the wind data produced using the SMARTSonde's al- - 10 gorithms agreed with the rawinsonde observation.
+All of the wind data produced using the SMARTSonde's algorithms agreed well with the rawinsonde observation.
 Another wind shift can also be seen in Fig. 5b.
 On this day, the winds were much lighter than the previous case, but both the rawinsonde and the wind algorithms still captured the low-level wind shear.
 In Fig. 5c, a noticeable feature was the weaker winds that were observed below 100 m a.g.l.
-This demonstrates that the algorithms are capable of retrieving weaker winds closer to the - 15 ground when the SMARTSonde begins a helical ascent at a low altitude.
+This demonstrates that the algorithms are capable of retrieving weaker winds closer to the ground when the SMARTSonde begins a helical ascent at a low altitude.
 In the final example shown in Fig. 5d, once again weaker winds are observed near the surface.
-This flight took place 30 min prior to the rawinsonde launch.
+This flight took place $\sim 30$ min prior to the rawinsonde launch.
 Below 200 m a.g.l., the SMARTSonde and rawinsonde observations differ in wind direction.
 However, the SMARTSonde's lowest observation from all three algorithms closely matches the wind direction at the NWC Mesonet at the takeoff time.

 The four example plots comparing algorithm output against the sounding, as well as the many other comparisons not shown here, generally illustrate good agreement between the rawinsonde observations and the different wind algorithms.
+Differences in wind profiles from the UAS and rawinsonde can be attributed to unreliable rawinsonde data below 300 m as well as evolution of the PBL wind profile during the evening transition period between rawinsonde and UAS observations.
 To better determine the accuracy of the algorithms, error statistics were calculated from all of the flights that took place within an hour of a rawinsonde being launched.